How to Travel Around Wallis and Futuna

 Let's start with how you get to Wallis and Futuna.
 Most travellers get here by international flight.

-Wallis and Futuna's international airport is Hihifo Airport (WLS), which is located about 10 minutes from the administrative capital, Mata'Utu, on the western coast of Wallis.
+Wallis and Futuna's international airport is Hihifo International Airport (WLS), which is located about 10 minutes from the administrative capital, Mata'Utu, on the western coast of Wallis.

 The only international flights come from New Caledonia and Fiji, which both make for fabulous tropical stopovers.